 How To Promote Fire Safety In Your Workplace?

 Like our homes, workplaces are also prone to fires.
 The workplace includes our office buildings, construction sites, laboratories, industrial cabins, etc. Every place has a risk of fire breakout that can lead to massive destruction.
-The reason could be anything like an electrical short circuit, or from the office kitchen or even someone smoking in the corridor, etc.
+The reason could be an electrical short circuit in the office kitchen or someone smoking in the corridor.

-According to the government, more than 25000 fire incidents take place in England and Wales every year.
-While some businesses get recovered, others suffer major losses and even shutdowns.
-Hence, fire safety must be promoted at the workplace.
+According to the government, more than 25000 fire incidents occur in England and Wales annually.
+While some businesses recovered, others suffered significant losses and even shut down.
+Hence, fire safety must be promoted in the workplace.

-Most of us are familiar with some basic fire safety tips but many of us are unaware of what to do when a fire erupts.
-Fire safety is much more than stop, drop, and roll and keeping the fabrics away from heaters, etc. Since fire safety education is important, hence an employer must educate the staff on fire safety, with training programs and fire drills.
+Most of us are familiar with some essential fire safety tips, but many are unaware of what to do when a fire erupts.
+Fire safety is more than stopping, dropping, rolling, and keeping fabrics away from heaters.
+Since fire safety education is essential, an employer must educate the staff on fire safety with training programs and fire drills.

-Following are a few workplace safety tips that will help understand key areas for fire prevention and promote fire safety at the workplace.
+A few workplace safety tips will help you understand critical areas for fire prevention and promote fire safety.

 How To Promote Fire Safety In Your Workplace?